COVID-19: A time for digital transformation and thinking for the future

 - Business Driven: This may sound obvious but all digital initiatives need to have a business reasoning and business sponsor.
 Technology can be a game-changer but very often, the digital channel needs to be part of an omnichannel approach.

 - Data is King: Having enterprise information available in a digital format with a single source for the truth is the absolute foundation of a digital transformation.
-Without “Good data” the effect of garbage in, garbage out will produce inconsistent results and systems people can’t trust.
+Without “Good data” the effect of garbage in, and garbage out will produce inconsistent results and systems people can’t trust.

-- Actionable Analytics: Many organizations invested heavily in Business Intelligence and use decision support systems to run analysis and produce reports.
+- Actionable Analytics: Many organizations invested heavily in Business Intelligence and use decision support systems to run analyses and produce reports.
 The expanding scope of data capture and processing now allows analytics to serve as actionable triggers for real-time decisions and other systems.

 - Agility in Technology and Process: Agility is at the heart of our approach and without it you would go through a transformation every few years.
 It is broader than just IT and impacts many business and operational processes.
 Few key concepts of planning for agility:

 - Agile / Rapid application development.
 Application development needs to be able to create prototypes and test ideas on a regular basis.
-For that to happen, the process of definition, design, implementation and testing software has to be more responsive to business needs.
+For that to happen, the process of definition, design, implementation, and testing software has to be more responsive to business needs.
 Whether following Agile Methodology principles or just a more iterative version of traditional models, application development has to be able to quickly show business users what they would get, and adopt a minimal viable product approach to releasing software.
 An emerging model of continuous delivery allows faster, automated deployment of software when it is ready.

 - Cloud and Infrastructure agility.
 The emergence of cloud services is making agile environments so much easier to implement.
 From an infrastructure perspective, you no longer need to invest in hardware resources for your worst-case load scenario.
 The ability to get just as much computing resources as needed on demand and scale as needed in a matter of minutes makes platforms like AWS and Azure very appealing.
 Many applications now offer only cloud-based versions and even the large players like Microsoft and Oracle are now pressuring all customers to get on the cloud versions of their applications.
 The ability easily to plug a cloud application into the environment is the ideal of agility.
 With a common security and authentication layer, the modern corporate application landscape is comprised of many different cloud applications being available to each user based on their role and integrated to a degree that makes the user experience as seamless as possible.